eyes and hour

 At that time, I was planning on doing another video for tamagoyaki with fillings, then went to UPW, decided to 'step up'!
 Got the idea to do interviews from 'modelling', 'getting a coach', and it was me overcoming limiting beliefs/fears.
 The guy I interviewed last week gave me lots a new ideas for changing what I eat- it went awesome.
 Still want to do some more recipes in the future.
 Since it's a request from you, then I need to make it happen! ! ! 🙂

-Jack Bayles
+2. Jack Bayles says

 Your photography and also breakfast ideas are stunning.
 First rate.
 I think you may get some push back on eggs in a vegetarian brekkie.
 Keep it up.